Tokaimura nuclear accident, Japan

 - Another with an annual capacity of 495 tons of uranium per year for low enrichment (less than 5%).

-- Another, the one that had the accident, with an annual capacity slightly higher than 3 tons of uranium per year for high enrichment (not exceeding 20%).
+- Another, the one who had the accident, with an annual capacity slightly higher than 3 tons of uranium per year for high enrichment (not exceeding 20%).

 In this third building, concentrated uranium oxide powder is produced from the transformation of uranium hexafluoride.
-It used to not work continuously.
-The installation was used only for very specific orders of immediate production.
-Practically it was only in operation 2 months a year.
+It didn't work continuously.
+The installation was used only for very specific orders for immediate production.
+It was practically only operational 2 months a year.